UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Are unlimited energy plans actually unlimited?

 Rarely.
-Most consumer plans marketed as “unlimited” possess a fair usage policy or a hard contractual cap detailed exclusively in the Electricity Facts Label (EFL).
-If you accidentally exceed this cap, you frequently face significant overage fees or get forcibly switched to a much higher variable rate.
+Most consumer plans aggressively marketed as “unlimited” possess a fair usage policy or a hard contractual cap detailed exclusively in the Electricity Facts Label (EFL).
+If you accidentally exceed this hidden cap, you frequently face significant overage fees or get forcibly switched to a much higher variable rate.

 Does a flat rate plan save money?